Willamette Valley, Oregon, USDA Zone 8b

 Seed Collecting and Saving

 Want to feel like a garden expert?
 Try saving your own seeds.
 Some super easy ones to start with: sunflower, nasturtium, calendula, garlic, potatoes, and spinach.
 Collect, spread out on a tray, screen, or cardboard flat to dry thoroughly.
-Then label and store.
+Then label and store in your refrigerator.
 Read my Seed Saving Primer for more tips and tricks.

 Crop Storage